chuanqisun/htmaa-2025/src/posts/week-02/index.md

 ![Transfer test](./media/shop-03.webp)
 **Transfer test, failed**

 I also realized another issue with cutting out the letter.
-Some characters have shapes that enclose other shapes, think `P`, `O`, `D` in English, and `口` and `回`.
+Some characters have shapes that enclose other shapes, think `P`, `O`, `D` in English, and `口` and `回` in Chinese.
 The inner shape would become free-floating after the cut.
 The idea won't work.

 What if we emboss the character by engraving the negative space?
 I tested with a sharpie.
 It could have worked had there been more oily ink.
 The sharpie got aborbed by paper and instantly dried up so I wasn't able to make the transfer.
 If you read Chinese/Japanese, you will notice the character is mirrored.

 ![Sharpie test](./media/shop-05-printing.webp)
 **Printing test, failed**

-Given the limited time, I decided to build a modular paper display, using scored or engraved Kanji only.
+Given the limited time and no access to other paint/ink, I decided to build a modular paper display, using scored or engraved Kanji only.
 Testing showed that engraving can create beautiful horizontal stripes.

 ![Engraving test](./media/shop-04-alt-transfer.webp)
 **Engraving test, success**